 Do you need help preparing your financial aid application—or, before that, your medical school application?
 Check out Accepted’s Medical School and Healthcare Admissions Consulting & Editing Services and work one-on-one with an experienced advisor who will help you create successful applications—at any stage of the admissions or financial aid process!

 By Lolita Wood-Hill and William HillLolita Wood-Hill has been a pre-health advisor for 25+ years.
 She served as Executive Director of Pre-Professional Advising at Yeshiva College in NY for 8 years, during which time she boasted an 88% acceptance rate.
 Her previous experience includes directing two CUNY postbac programs.
-Lolita has extensive experience with dental, PT, PA, and law school applicants.
-Want Lolita to help you get Accepted?
+Want an admissions expert help you get accepted?
 Click here to get in touch!

 William Hill recently retired as the Associate Director of Financial Aid at CUNY Lehman College.
 With over 40 years of experience, Mr. Hill has been a member of the National Association of Student Financial Aid Administrators.
 He was also founding member of CUNY’s Special Programs Financial Aid Coordinator’s Council and served in leadership positions on several CUNY wide financial aid initiatives.

 • How to Finance Your Medical School Journey, a free on-demand webinar

 • Financial Planning for Physicians, Med Students, and Premeds, a podcast episode